 Earthy Yellow, Brown, and Orange for Balance

 Yellow, brown, and orange are colors that are connected to the earth element in feng shui, which is associated with grounding, stability, and nourishment.
-This makes them great colors for a bedroom, especially if you are feeling anxious or ungrounded.
+This makes them great colors for a bedroom, especially if you are feeling ungrounded.
 Try a pale yellow for a grounding, cheerful touch or a warm terra cotta to create a stable, nurturing environment.

 Dark Blue and Navy for Spirituality